-A new launch leads to more “damaged” phones for sale
+A new launch leads to more ads for a “broken phone”

 They also found this increase took about two weeks to develop after the launch.
 This, the researchers propose, suggests that the owners endangered their phones, but did deliberately not break them.